abhishekmalvadkar/jbms/project.md

   * Welcome greeting message
   * Click link to see all bookmarks
   * Click link to see all tags
+  * Total bookmarks count
+  * Total tags count
-* Show all existing bookmarks with below details:
+* Show bookmark list page with below details:
+  * Bookmark list with below details:
     * Title (on click open bookmark URL in new tab)
     * Tags (on tag click show bookmarks associated with that tag only)
     * Created By
     * Created On
+  * Total bookmarks count
+  * Search box to search bookmark with below details:
+    * Bookmark title
+    * Bookmark tag
-* Show all existing tags with below action:
+* Show tag list page with below details:
+  * Tag list with below details:
-  * On tag click show bookmarks associated with that tag only
+    * Tag name (on tag click show bookmarks associated with that tag only)
+  * Total tags count
+  * Search box to search tag with below details:
+      * Tag name

 ## Future Scopes